AmbitiousCalvin/PhotoWebsite/README.md

 ## Project Outcome

-- I know how to use React Router, useMemo, useLocation basically.
+- I now know some basic ways to use React Router, useMemo, useLocation and useNavigate.

 ## Features ✨